Bostanabad-Research-Group/GP-for-pde-solving/README.md

   year={2024}
 }

-## Assistance and Support
+## Contributions and Assistance
 All contributions are welcome.
-If you notice any bugs, typos, or mistakes in the documentation, please report them by opening an issue on our GitHub page.
+If you notice any bugs, mistakes or have any question about the documentation, please report them by opening an issue on our GitHub page.
 Please make sure to label the issue according to the specific module or feature related to the problem.